-Review Date (CPSLO Service) Upon receipt of the DfE publishing Keeping Children Safe in Education 2024 - model policy being available for schools to adapt from end of the July 2024, date TBC
+Review Date (CPSLO Service) Upon receipt of the DfE publishing Keeping Children Safe in Education 2025 - model policy being available for schools to adapt from end of the July 2025, date TBC

-Yewtree Primary School Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Governing Body.
+Homerswood Primary School and Nursery Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by Homerswood Governing Body.
 This policy will also be reviewed annually or when new legislation requires changes, whichever is the soonest.
-This policy is approved by the Governing Body
+This policy is approved by the Homerswood's Governing Body.